| | | | | | | | | J | K | | | | | | | | | | | | | X | Y | Z

 Standards Resource Guide: A web-based tool that allows current and prospective participants to explore and gain a better understanding of the QUALITYstarsNY Program Standards.

-Star Rating/Star level: Programs that participate in QUALITYstarsNY are awarded a star rating from 1 to 5 stars based on the number of points they earn from the Standards Self-study process and classroom observations.
+Star Rating/Star level: Programs that participate in QUALITYstarsNY are awarded a star rating from 1 to 5 stars based on the number of points they earn from the Standards Inventory process and classroom observations.

 Structured physical activity: Structured physical activity is planned and directed by the parent, caregiver, or teacher and is designed to accommodate the infant, toddler, or preschooler's developmental level.